yanwang-ntu/yanwang-ntu.githib.io/README.md

 ## Usage

-### Website development

-To check that everything works, experiment with the code, and slowly develop your website, start by rebuilding the website locally.
-In the terminal, navigate to the website directory and run `hugo server` from there.
-The command builds the website with Hugo and starts a local web server.
-The website is then available at http://localhost:1313 in any web browser.
-Hugo automatically rebuilds the site and refreshes the webpage in the browser as changes are made to any file in the website repository.
-This allows you to see changes instantly as you are developing your website.

-### Website compilation
++ Website development – Navigate to the website directory and run `hugo server` in the terminal.
+The command builds the website on your machine and made it available at http://localhost:1313.

-Once your website is ready to be made public, run `hugo` in the terminal from the website directory.
-This command will convert content files into HTML pages, handle static assets, generate URLs and organize pages, and finally compile the website into the `public` folder for deployment.
++ Website compilation – Once the website is ready to be made public, run `hugo` in the terminal from the website directory.

-### Website deployment

-With GitHub Desktop, you can  easily commit the changes and push them to the website repository on GitHub.
-Then, [GitHub Actions](https://gohugo.io/hosting-and-deployment/hosting-on-github/) will build the website and deploy it to GitHub Pages.
-The workflow is in the `hugo.yml` file stored in the `.github/workflows` folder.
-It usually takes a few minutes for the website to be deployed and go live.
++ Website deployment – With GitHub Desktop, commit the changes and push them to the website repository on GitHub.
+Then, [GitHub Actions](https://gohugo.io/hosting-and-deployment/hosting-on-github/) build the website and deploy it to GitHub Pages.
+The workflow is in the `.github/workflows/hugo.yml` file.

 ## Customization

 ### Google Analytics

-The website supports Google Analytics 4.
-But do not forget to update the Google Analytics ID in `config.yml`.
+The website supports Google Analytics 4. **But do not forget to update the Google Analytics ID in `config.yml`.** Otherwise your website will appear in my Google Analytics dashboard.

 + Either replace the ID `G-97G4MZ4061` with your own ID in the line `googleAnalyticsID: "G-97G4MZ4061"`.
 + Or simply comment the line `googleAnalyticsID: "G-97G4MZ4061"` if you do not wish to use Google Analytics.